seanmpuckett/sai/docs/comps.md

 ### Sorting

-SAI comprehensions also allow sorting through both the familiar Javascript `.sort` method as well as more succinct and expressive variations similar to those offered for filtration.
+SAI comprehensions allow sorting through both the familiar Javascript `.sort` method as well as more succinct and expressive variations similar to those offered for filtration.

-_Important note: unlike the `.sort` array method, neither  the **by** nor the **sort** operators modify the original array; they always produce a sorted copy.
+_Reminder: unlike the `.sort` array method, neither  the **by** nor the **sort** operators modify the original data set; they always produce a sorted copy.
 This ensures that variables used in comprehension expressions remain immutable.
 If you want to sort an array in place, use the `.sort` method._

 #### BY